How to Make a Temperature Quilt

 For the other quilt, I only had the high temperature data available, and that year happened to have a cooler summer, so the temperature range is more like 40-ish to 90-ish.

-The third temperature quilt is based on weather in Spokane, Washington, which has a much colder winter and a much hotter summer than any of the cities in Western Washington.
+The third quilt is based on weather in Spokane, Washington, which typically has a much colder winter and a much hotter summer than any of the cities in Western Washington.
 This quilt covers about 10* to over 100*.

 A blank temperature range worksheet is included in this Temperature Quilt Pattern.
 That way you can plan out your own temperature range as well as put a snip of each fabric right on the worksheet to make it easy to keep track throughout the year.